axibase/atsd/administration/update.md

 Update process finished successfully.
 ```

-The update process may take a few minutes to complete.
+The update process can take a few minutes to complete.

 To verify that ATSD is working correctly, open the ATSD web interface: